AhmadEleiwa/ProjectMangament/README.md

 ### Managing Budgets

-Budging and controlling the costs is a common responsibilities that the project managers have to to understand to keep the project on track
+Budging and controlling the costs is a common responsibilities that the project managers have to to understand to keep the project on track.